 RFID: A Solution for Managing Mobile Devices

-Businesses can no longer afford to buy new devices just because the existing supply is lost or misplaced.
+Businesses can no longer afford to buy new devices just because the existing ones are lost or misplaced.
 As a solution, radio-frequency identification (RFID) offers a viable way to manage mobile devices for virtually any business.
 RFID uses radio waves to identify, authenticate, track, and trace mobile devices.
 The technology can also gather and store information about individual devices and their environment.

 How RFID Works

 RFID has two main components: a tag and a reader.
-There are two types of RFID tags: passive and active.
+Furthermore, there are two types of RFID tags: passive and active.
 Passive tags have no internal battery and therefore require power from the reader to initiate signal transmission.
-Passive tags are used across many industries for security and asset management, allowing inventory systems to automatically sense when an item is being taken or
+Passive tags are used across many industries for security and asset management, allowing inventory systems to automatically sense when an item is being taken or returned.

-Active tags (Figure 3) contain a long-life battery power source, allowing a radiofrequency signal to be actively transmitted at regular intervals.
-Depending on the type of tag, a network of WiFi access points or proprietary readers receive the signals, usually transmitted from a distance of tens of metres.
-The regular signal transmission provides up to date data, including the date, time and location where the equipment was last seen, as well as the battery status.
+Active tags contain a long-life battery power source, allowing a radiofrequency signal to be actively transmitted at regular intervals.
+Depending on the type of tag, a network of WiFi access points or proprietary readers receive the signals, usually transmitted from a distance of tens of meters.
+The regular signal transmission provides up to date data, including the date, time, and location where the equipment was last seen, as well as the battery status.

 Proprietary readers detect the radio-frequency signals transmitted by active tags.
 They comprise both fixed-point readers and handheld personal digital assistants (PDAs) fitted with a compatible reader and software.
 Fixed point readers detect tagged devices as they pass through a fixed point, such as a doorway.
 In contrast, PDAs are mobile and allow users to detect tagged